ucsc/site-campus-climate/graduate-student-compensation.md

 - __5-year/50% Support Packages:__ Beginning in fall 2020, UCSC will offer new and continuing doctoral students support packages for five years (2 years for MFA students).
 These packages will have a minimum level of support equivalent to that of a 50 percent teaching assistantship.
 - __$2500 Need-Based Housing Supplement:__ Until more graduate student housing becomes available, a need-based, annual housing supplement for doctoral and MFA students offered through a partnership between the Financial Aid Office and the Graduate Division.

-Together, these programs cost approximately $7 million per year and are being paid for through a reduction in funding for other campus programs and resources.
+Together, these programs cost approximately $7 million per year.

 - __Temporary Housing Assistance Programs:__ As both of those programs are slated to begin in fall, Chancellor Larive also introduced a bridge measure to support students who need help now.
 Offered through Slug Support, these programs help cover gaps in rent and other housing related costs as well as providing security deposit assistance.